Bandhe Haath

 Bandhe Hath (Tied Hands) is a 1973 Hindi-language film produced and written by O. P. Ralhan.
-It stars Amitabh Bachchan, Mumtaz in lead roles, with Ajit, Ranjeet, Madan Puri, Asit Sen, O. P. Ralhan, Tun Tun, Pinchoo Kapoor in another roles.
+It stars Amitabh Bachchan, Mumtaz in lead roles, with Ajit, Ranjeet, Madan Puri, Asit Sen, O. P. Ralhan, Tun Tun, Pinchoo Kapoor in other roles.
 The film's music is by R. D. Burman and the lyrics by Majrooh Sultanpuri.

-The film is a remake of Shammi Kapoor film Mujrim (1958).
+The film is a remake of Uttam Kumar starrer Bengali film Duti Mon (1970).

 Synopsis

-A thief named Shyamu (Amitabh Bachchan) who has made stealing his career decides to go straight after the death of his mentor (Madan Puri).
-On the run from police for committing a series of robberies in the past, he ends up in a village and he comes across a poet named Deepak (also Amitabh Bachchan) and comes to his aid.
+A thief named Shyamu who has made stealing his career decides to go straight after the death of his mentor.
+On the run from police for committing a series of robberies in the past, he ends up in a village and he comes across a poet named Deepak and comes to his aid.
 Taking advantage of the fact that Deepak is his lookalike he decides to steal his identity by killing him.
 However, he backs out of killing him when he discovers Deepak is already dying of an illness.
 After Deepak's death he decides to steal his identity and informs the police that Deepak is actually the thief Shyamu.
-However a police inspector (Ajit Khan) becomes suspicious that Shyamu is actually alive and masquerading as the poet Deepak.
+However a police inspector becomes suspicious that Shyamu is actually alive and masquerading as the poet Deepak.